 Samsung claims that it manufactured and released the first camera phone in the world: the SCH-V200, which came out in 2000.

-The first widely available cell phone with a camera in Europe was the Nokia 6750 that arrived in 2002.
+The first widely available cell phone with a camera in Europe was the Nokia 6750 which arrived in 2002.

 When Did the First Smartphone Come Out?